solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/Before the HOL - Innovate and Modernize Apps with Data and AI.md

    ![Add Resource Group Menu](media/add-resource-group-menu.png 'Resource Group Menu')

-5. Create a new resource group with the name **modernize-app**, ensure the proper subscription and region nearest you are selected. **Please note** that currently, the only regions available for deploying to the Azure Database for PostgreSQL Hyperscale (Citus) deployment option are East US, East US 2, West US 2, North Central US, Canada Central, Australia East, Southeast Asia, North Europe, UK South, West Europe.
+5. Create a new resource group with the name **modernize-app**, ensuring that the proper subscription and region nearest you are selected. **Please note** that currently, the only regions available for deploying to the Azure Database for PostgreSQL Hyperscale (Citus) deployment option are East US, East US 2, West US 2, North Central US, Canada Central, Australia East, Southeast Asia, North Europe, UK South, and West Europe.
 It is therefore recommended that you choose one of these regions for your resource group and all created resources.
 Once you have chosen a location, select **Review + Create**.

    ![Create Resource Group](media/create-resource-group.png 'Resource Group')